Sara T. Brand

-Sara T. Brand is an American business executive.
+Sara Thurwachter Brand is an American business executive.
 She is the founder of True Wealth Ventures and co-founder of (512) Brewing Company.

-Biography
+Early life and education

-Brand grew up in both Wisconsin and Arizona.

-Brand obtained a bachelor's degree in mechanical engineering from the University of Texas at Austin in 1996.

-She enrolled at the University of California at Berkeley in 1996 and graduated in 1998 with a master's degree in mechanical engineering and a management of technology certification from Berkeley's Haas School of Business, and then a doctorate degree in mechanical engineering in 2000.
+Brand grew up in Wisconsin and Arizona.
+She earned a bachelor's degree in mechanical engineering from the University of Texas at Austin in 1996.
+Later, she enrolled at the University of California at Berkeley and completed a master's degree in mechanical engineering and a Management of Technology certificate from the Haas School of Business in 1998.
+She earned a Ph.D. in mechanical engineering from UC Berkeley in 2000.

+Career

-Before her career in venture capital, Brand worked as a semiconductor researcher in several companies including Intel and Applied Materials, and she served as a strategic management consultant at McKinsey & Company.
-She also worked at Fremont Ventures in San Francisco for a few years before joining AMD, where she stayed over a decade until 2015, leading AMD's acquisition integration of ATI Technologies in 2006 and reporting directly to three of the company's four CEOs during her tenure.
+Before entering venture capital, Brand worked as a semiconductor researcher in several companies including Intel and Applied Materials, and as a strategic management consultant at McKinsey & Company.
+She later worked at Fremont Ventures in San Francisco before joining AMD, where she remained more than a decade until 2015.
+At AMD, she led the integration of the company's acquisition of ATI Technologies in 2006 and reported to three of the company's four CEOs during her tenure.

 In 2008, she and her husband, Kevin Brand, co-founded (512) Brewing Company.

-She started True Wealth Ventures, a female-focused venture capital firm, in 2015, where she also serves as the Founding General Partner.
+In 2015, Brand founded True Wealth Ventures, a venture capital firm focused on women-led companies improving human and environmental health, and serves as its founding general partner.
 The firm's investment focus is explicitly on women-led companies improving human and environmental health.
-In January 2018, when they closed their first fund at $19.1M, it made True Wealth Ventures Fund I the largest traditional VC fund ever raised with an explicit gender-diversity investment strategy and around 80 percent of their investors were women.

-In June 2022, they announced the closing of their oversubscribed $35M Fund II, again backed by 80 percent women LPs.
+In January 2018, the firm closed its first fund at $19.1 million, making True Wealth Ventures Fund I the largest traditional venture capital fund at the time with an explicit gender-diversity investment strategy; approximately 80 percent of its investors were women.
+In June 2022, the firm announced the closing of their oversubscribed $35M Fund II, again backed by 80 percent women limited partners.